taroxd/RGSS-Taiko/README.md

 ```

 For debugging, uncomment the line `require 'debug'` in `main.rb`.
-This will set $TEST to true and allocate a console for input and output, just as the RPG Maker VX Ace does.
+This will set `$TEST` to true and allocate a console for input and output, just as the RPG Maker VX Ace does.

 ## Contribute ##

-Just send a pull request.
+Just send me a pull request.